I specialize in counseling related to the following areas:

 I began my career as a medical social worker at a Utah hospital on the Women’s, Children’s, and Neonatal units where I helped families transition when life events didn’t go as planned such as miscarriage, stillbirth, birth trauma, and a baby having health complications.
 This is where I fell in love with working with women and families.
 My next position was at The Family Support Center where I assisted many different families through hardship, trauma, and mental health challenges.
 I also spent three years volunteering at The Sharing Place where I helped families through the death and grief of a loved one.

 My personal experiences with infertility, pregnancy loss, and adoption led me to start the Utah Infertility Resource Center (UIRC), a nonprofit organization providing emotional support and education to families wishing and struggling to grow.
 As the Executive Director and a counselor, I was able to work on both the community and individual levels to effect change.
 I began to specialize in helping families move from infertility treatments to adoption or third-party reproduction.
-In 2018, I transitioned out of the Executive Director role and I now serve on the Board of Directors and continue providing therapy to clients of UIRC as well.
+In 2018, I transitioned out of the Executive Director role and I now serve on the Board of Directors.

 I have a Masters Degree in Social Work from the University of Utah and a Bachelors Degree in Social Work from Utah State University.
-I also received a Certificate in Nonprofit Management from the University of Utah.
-I serve on the Utah Adoption Council and am a member of the American Society of Reproductive Medicine Mental Health Practitioners Group.
-I am trained in EMDR Therapy, Level 2 Gottman Couples Therapy, Trauma Focused Cognitive Behavioral Therapy, and am listed as one of the trained counselors for Postpartum Support International – Utah.
-I am a teacher for The Institute for the Study of Birth, Breath, and Death and teach pregnancy and birth professionals how to “hold space” for pregnancy loss and infant death.
+I also received a Certificate in Nonprofit Management from the University of Utah..
+I am trained in EMDR Therapy, Level 2 Gottman Couples Therapy, Trauma Focused Cognitive Behavioral Therapy, and am listed as one of the trained counselors for Postpartum Support International – Utah where I also serve as a board member.
+I am a teacher for The Institute for the Study of Birth, Breath, and Death and teach pregnancy and birth professionals how to hold space for pregnancy loss and infant death.

 I was recognized by Utah Business Magazine as a 20 in Their 20’s honoree and given the Early Career Community Award by Utah State’s Women & Gender Studies Department.
 I am actively involved in local research and advocacy endeavors related to my work, frequently present for various organizations and have been interviewed by a variety of media outlets.